blockwatch-cc/tzgo/README.md

 - a **Signer library** `tzgo/signer` to sign transactions local or remote
 - helpers like an efficient base58 en/decoder, hash maps, etc

-### TzGo Versioning

-As long as TzGo is in beta status we will use major version 0.x.
-Once interfaces are stable we'll switch to 1.x.
-We'll use the minor version number to express compatibility with a Tezos protocol release, e.g. v0.11.0 supports all protocols up to Hangzhou.

-### TzGo Roadmap
+### TzGo Compatibility

+TzGo's RPC package attempts to be compatible with all protocols so that reading historic block data is always supported.
+Binary transaction encoding and signing support is limited to the most recent protocol.

-When new Tezos protocols are proposed and later deployed we will upgrade TzGo to support new features as soon as practically feasible and as demand for such features exists.
-For example, we don't fully support Sapling and Lazy Storage updates yet but will add support in the future as usage of these features becomes more widespread.
+We attempt to upgrade TzGo whenever new protocols are proposed and will add new protocol features as soon as practically feasible and as demand for such features exists.
+For example, we don't fully Sapling and BLS signatures yet, but may add support in the future.

-TzGo used to be read-only until v0.11, i.e. you could use it to access Tezos on-chain data, but you could not send transactions.
-Starting with v0.11.1 we have added transaction serialization, signing and broadcast support which later has been finalized and published as  release v1.12.

 ### Usage